If you would like to add additional security to your remote server install, check the Advance Installation Guide (Remote Server)

 To complete the installation, comment out the disable_function in /var/www/php.ini.
 This php.ini is a copy of the native php.ini the installer had made.
 You can comment the disable_function line in this php.ini (/var/www/php.ini) and it won't affect your system's security as only the cronjob will be using this php.ini file.

-Some linux distro seems to think the archive is not a proper tar.
+Some linux setup (php-fpm) will limit your PHP's access to /tmp.
 You can run the following command to copy the files to your /var/www/html

 cd /tmp; wget http://files.baseservers.com/codebox/whmcs-csfunblocker/remoteUpload.tar; tar -xvf remoteUpload.tar; mv /tmp/CSFSettings.php /tmp/CSFUnblockremote.php /var/www/html;